Camino de Santiago landscape

 • 3.
 Virtual Private Network (VPN)

 Just because you’re going to be hiking in all weather doesn’t mean you shouldn’t take along what you need to stay moderately clean and presentable on your travels.
-Of course, what that entails varies depends on your own personal needs but your list might include things like soap, shampoo, deodorant, ponytail holders, chap-stick, and other hygiene products.
+Of course, what that entails varies depending on your own personal needs, but your list might include things like soap, shampoo, deodorant, ponytail holders, chapstick, and other hygiene products.

 Consider purchasing a pre-stocked set of mini-toiletries for the occasion – it can really save you a lot fo trouble.
 Another thing you may want to bring with you is rolls of travel toilet paper or a small pack of tissues.
 Yes, really!
 These come in handy when you find yourself miles from the nearest bathroom.

+Petty theft is alive and well.
 We highly recommend storing your valuables, e.g. passport, credit cards, important documents, in a neck wallet.
-They are safer and more convenient than a regular wallet when traveling.
+They are safer and more convenient than a regular wallet when traveling and keeps everything organized on busy travel days when the jet lag can feel heavy!

 Available on HeroTravelSupply.com with an exclusive 15% discount using the coupon code “HERO”.